perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 ## Principles

-* The scope is the tools that are used by people with Perl in Production.
+* The scope is the tools that people use with Perl in Production.
 More on the scope below.
 * The people who attend are those who have been working on those tools for the last year or so.
 * They are generally all volunteers, so the only way we can afford to